 ARTIFICIAL INTELLIGENCE (AI): A SHORT DEFINITION

 In a very simple way, we could define artificial intelligence as the ability of a technological system to solve problems or perform tasks and activities as a human being would do.
-Referring to the IT sector, we could identify AI – Artificial Intelligence – as the discipline that deals with realizing machines (hardware and software) able to “act” autonomously (solve problems, perform actions, etc.)
+Referring to the IT sector, we could identify Artificial Intelligence as the discipline that deals with realising machines (hardware and software) able to “act” autonomously (solve problems, perform actions, etc.)

 E-LEARNING AND ARTIFICIAL INTELLIGENCE

-Artificial Intelligence can greatly improve students’ learning experience on the one hand, and facilitate the management of the e-learning platforms for the administrators on the other.
+Artificial Intelligence can greatly improve students’ learning experience on the one hand, and facilitate the management of the LMS (learning management system) for the administrators on the other.

-To implement AI in the e-learning software, a combination of algorithms based on machine learning, deep learning and natural language processing is required.
+To implement AI in an LMS, a combination of algorithms based on machine learning, deep learning and natural language processing is required.

-Let’s see in detail how Artificial Intelligence can revolutionize e-learning.
+Let’s see in detail how Artificial Intelligence can revolutionise e-learning.

 REAL TIME QUESTIONS

-The e-learning platforms integrated with Artificial Intelligence will be able to process questions asked by the learners in real time, offering clarifications and advice.
+The LMS integrated with Artificial Intelligence will be able to process questions asked by the learners in real time, offering clarifications and advice.

 Thanks to the Artificial Intelligence systems, the learners will be guided towards the discovery of new training materials.
 By doing so, research costs will be reduced and the learning process accelerated, which will be reflected in an improvement in terms of efficiency.

-In addition, Artificial Intelligence will be able to analyse the learners’ behaviour to determine their interests and will search on other online platforms any customized training material suitable for them.
+In addition, Artificial Intelligence will be able to analyse the learners’ behaviour to determine their interests and will search on other online platforms any customised training material suitable for them.

 CHATBOT FOR CUSTOMER CARE

-Chatbots are probably the best example of AI in Distance Learning (DL).
+Chatbots are probably the best example of AI in distance learning.
 If a learner needs a support for a given educational activity, an e-learning chatbot can effectively guide him/her towards a personalised training path.

 A chatbot may also be able to act as a virtual assistant within a training path: if a trainee has not completed a course, the bot can act as a reminder, indicating the possible deadline to complete the course.
 This type of function helps the student to correctly complete his/her training path on time.

-What you read is only a part of the potentiality offered by Artificial Intelligence.
-Like all the evolving technologies, the AI represents an opportunity and, at the same time, a challenge, which could revolutionize the way we design and see the world of distance education.
+What you have read is only a part of the potentiality offered by Artificial Intelligence.
+Like all the evolving technologies, the AI represents an opportunity and, at the same time, a challenge, which could revolutionise the way we design and see the world of distance education.